© 2025 All Rights reserved WUSF

 Tampa Bay Rays

 If hurricane-damaged Tropicana Field does get repaired, it likely won't be in time for the start of the 2026 baseball season.
-That's because St. Petersburg is saying there's no deadline to fix the Trop's tattered roof.
+That's because St. Petersburg says there's no deadline to fix the stadium's tattered roof.

 A letter sent Jan.
 15 from the city to the Tampa Bay Rays says the use agreement with the team "does not establish a deadline for completing those repairs.
 As a result, it is possible the term of the Use Agreement could extend beyond the 2028 season."

-That's because according to the current agreement, every year the stadium is not in usable shape, it extends the agreement by another year.
-The team was originally going to play at the Trop through the end of 2027.
+According to the agreement, it extends a year for every year the stadium is not in usable shape.
+The team was originally going to play at the Trop through the end of 2027, then move into a new adjacent stadium.

-How this will affect the ongoing negotiations over building a new stadium to replace the Trop is unclear.
-The team has gone back and forth over repairing the stadium, which could cost over $56 million.
+How this will affect the ongoing negotiations over building the stadium is unclear.
+The team has gone back and forth over Tropicana Field repairs, which could cost over $56 million.
 It would then be torn down to build a new stadium.

 Letter from city to the Rays